-In the Input Capture Pulse-Width Measurement mode, the input capture pulse-width measurement will restart the counter on a positive edge and capture the next falling edge before an interrupt request is generated.
-The CAPT interrupt flag is cleared automatically after reading the low byte of the Compare/Capture (TCBn.CCMP) register.
-An OVF interrupt and event are generated when the CNT is MAX.
+In the Input Capture Pulse-Width Measurement mode, the input capture pulse-width measurement will restart the counter on a positive edge, and capture on the next falling edge before an interrupt request is generated.
+The CAPT Interrupt flag is automatically cleared after the low byte of the Compare/Capture (TCBn.CCMP) register has been read.
+An OVF interrupt and event is generated when the CNT is MAX.
 The timer will automatically switch between rising and falling edge detection, but a minimum edge separation of two clock cycles is required for correct behavior.